 |Estimated cycle touring time:

 |Corchuelo, Añina, Orbaneja, Tizón, Macharnudo Bajo y Macharnudo alto

 In order to make your itinerary as comfortable as possible and to allow you to enjoy the Pagos del Sherry to the full, here are some recommendations:

 - The pleasantly mild climate of the Jerez Region makes it possible to enjoy the destination practically the whole year round.
 However, in spring and summer it is important to bear in mind the high temperatures of the region.
 At these times you are recommended to avoid the central hours of the day, when very high temperatures are reached, and to follow the route either early morning or in the evening when temperatures are more pleasurable.

 - In spring and summer it is advisable to use sun protection cream and wear a baseball cap, hat or similar as protection from the sun.

-- In autumn and winter, and to a lesser extent during spring, it is advisable to bear in mind the possibility of rain and to avoid following the itinerary if these meteorological conditions are forecast, given that a good part of the route takes place on open ground.
+- In autumn and winter, and to a lesser extent during spring, it is advisable to bear in mind the possibility of rain and to avoid following the itinerary if these meteorological conditions are forecast, given that a good part of the route runs across open ground.